- Related SDGs

 JCR has seen an uptrend in total energy use (electricity, gas) as its business results have grown.
 In the Research Division, total energy use has increased with the opening of the Clinical Trial Material Manufacturing Center (CTMC) and Cell Processing Center (CPC) in 2016.
 In the Production Division, total energy use has remained mostly flat, mainly owing to the installation of highly energy-efficient equipment and changes in how we use energy.

-The biopharmaceuticals carried by JCR use a massive amount of water resources.
-For this reason, JCR believes that streamlining the use of water resources is a crucial priority for reducing its environmental impact.
 We have seen a decrease in the use of water resources, despite growth in our business results.
-The main reasons for the decrease were reductions in the amount of water used in research and production processes and efforts to promote the recovery, reuse, etc. of exhaust steam.
-In addition, all water used in research and production activities has been treated appropriately.
+The main reasons have been reductions in the amount of water used in research and production processes and efforts such as promoting the recovery and reuse of exhaust steam.
+Notably, there has been a consistent decline in the use of water resources in production activities.
+All water used in research and production activities has been treated appropriately.